CIS565-Fall-2014/Project6-DeferredShader/README.md

 [Click Here For A Demo](http://dkotfis.github.io/Project6-DeferredShader/index.html)

+Visit [Youtube](http://youtu.be/4bRB2lEsQBo) to checkout a video of it running.

 ##Overview

 This project features special rendering effects that can be performed efficiently through a deferred shading pipeline using WebGL.
 Effects include Toon Shading, Bloom Shading, and Screen Space Ambient Occlusion.